havelsan/rust-dev-env/ide/README.md

   - . ./release
   - code.sh
   - Press " Ctrl + Shift + x "  for extension screen.
-  - install "Rust Extension Pack" , and "Redis for vs-code"
+  - install "Rust Extension Pack" (There are mote than one, install the extension pack that contains rust analyzer) , and "Redis for vs-code"

-     3